Sama20011214/Sama20011214/README.md

 ## 🎓 Education

 **Sri Lanka Institute of Information Technology (SLIIT)**
-- BSc (Hons) in Information Technology
-- Specialized in Information Technology
+- BSc (Hons) in Information Technology Specialized in Information Technology
-- May 2022 - Present

 ## 🌐 Connect with Me